pact-im/api-doc/_includes/channels.md

 # Channels

 In order to receive and send messages, you need to connect channels.
 Channels is a source of incoming messages in the system.
-Channel can be:
+Channel providers:

 * WhatsApp
 * Instagram